-Instead of the number of misclassifications the error function may include a sum over all probabilities where
+Instead of the number of misclassifications the error function may include a sum over all probabilities:

-$$E(M, s_x) = \frac{1}{2} \sum_X \sum_i (p(C_i | X; M) - \delta(C(X), C_i))^2$$ (25)
+$$E(M, s_x) = \frac{1}{2} \sum{X} \sum{i} \left(p(C_i | X; M) - \delta(C(X), C_i) \right)^2$$ (25)

-M includes intervals defining linguistic variables;

-$s_x$ are Gaussian uncertainties of inputs;

-$p(C_i|X; M)$ is calculated using (24).

-The confusion matrix computed using probabilities instead of the error counts allows for optimization of (18) using gradientbased methods.
+where M includes intervals defining linguistic variables, s_x are Gaussian uncertainties of inputs and $p(C_i|X;M)$ is calculated using Eq.
+(24).
+The confusion matrix computed using probabilities instead of the error counts allows for optimization of Eq.
+(18) using gradient-based methods.
 This minimization may be performed directly or may be presented as a neural network problem with a special network architecture.

-Uncertainties $s_x$ of the values of features are additional adaptive parameters that may be optimized.
-We have used so far a very simple optimization with all $s_x$ taken as a percentage of the range of feature x to perform one-dimensional minimization of the error function independently of other steps.
-An alternative possibility that we have considered, but not implemented yet, is to use the renormalized network outputs to compute probabilities with output neurons for class k summing the contributions of rule nodes
+Uncertainties s_x of the values of features are additional adaptive parameters that may be optimized.
+We have used so far a very simple optimization with all s_x taken as a percentage of the range of feature x to perform one dimensional minimization of the error function independently of other steps.

+An alternative possibility that we have considered1, but not implemented yet, is to use the renormalized network outputs to compute probabilities: